agosha-wra/git-exercises/01-git-init/README.md

 ## Specs
-- Implement a new git repo with git init
+- Create a new git repo with git init
-- Make a new branch called 'my-feature' from master
+- Checkout to a new branch called 'my-feature' from master
-- Add all files and commit one time
+- Add all files and commit one time in branch 'my-feature'

 ## How to test
 - Just run the 'rake' command, when everything is green, you can go to the next exercise :)